 Agents who have worked on live chat are accustomed to having a set number of conversations they can handle concurrently.
 This is straightforward for chat conversations, as they have a distinct end time.
 However, since messaging conversations can span a longer period and the end time is not always predictable, the old concurrency model no longer applies.

-Smart Capacity takes into account which conversations are active and inactive.
+Dynamic Capacity takes into account which conversations are active and inactive.
 For example, if a consumer has not answered your message for 10 minutes, they are likely to answer at a later time, so the conversation is marked ‘inactive’ in the meantime.
-Smart Capacity knows to automatically mark conversations as inactive and manage your workload dynamically.
+Dynamic Capacity knows to automatically mark conversations as inactive and manage your workload dynamically.

-To learn more about smart capacity, watch this video:
+To learn more about Dynamic Capacity, watch this video:

 Queue Prioritization: manage the order in which agents receive conversations